rufus-lang/rufus/doc/rdr/nnnn-exported-identifiers.md

 ```

 An issue with this approach is that there can be problems with case-insensitive
-file systems.
+filesystems.
 A private `math` module in `math.rf` could conflict with a public
 `Math` module in `Math.rf`, for example.

 ## Decision outcome

-Chosen option: option 2, because it uses one unified pattern instead of
+Chosen option: option 2, because it uses one unified pattern instead of two
-introducing two patterns with case-sensitive names, and special-case handling of
-the `internal` directory.
+different patterns.
 It also has the benefit of making private modules more
 obvious when reading code.
+We will fail a build if two or more Rufus source
+files in the same directory have names that differ only by case.
+This will
+prevent collision issues on case-insensitive filesystems.